-This Publicly Available Specification emphasizes resilience, the adaptive capacity of an organization in a complex and changing environment, as well as protection of critical supply chain assets and processes.
-Applying this Publicly Available Specification positions an organization to more readily prevent if possible, prepare for, and respond to all manner of intentional, unintentional, and/or naturally caused disruptive events, which, if unmanaged, could escalate into an emergency, crisis, or disaster.
-This Publicly Available Specification to more readily prevent if possible prepare for distribution of the second distribution of the
+This International Standard emphasizes resilience, the adaptive capacity of an organization in a complex and changing environment, as well as protection of critical supply chain assets and processes.
+Applying this International Standard positions an organization to more readily prevent, if possible, prepare for, and respond to all manner of intentional, unintentional, and/or naturally-caused disruptive events, which, if unmanaged, could escalate into an emergency, crisis, or disaster.
+This International Standard covers all phases of incident management before, during, and after a disruptive event.

-This Publicly Available Specification provides a framework for an organization to
+This International Standard provides a framework for an organization to

-- i) develop a prevention, protection, preparedness, mitigation and response/continuity/recovery policy, - ii) establish objectives, procedures, and processes to achieve the policy commitments, - iii) assure competency, awareness, and training, - iv) set metrics to measure performance and demonstrate success, - v) take action as needed to improve performance, - vi) demonstrate conformity of the system to he requirements of this Publicly Available Specification, and - vii) establish and apply a process for continual improvement.
+- a) develop a prevention, protection, preparedness, mitigation and response/continuity/recovery policy, - b) establish objectives, procedures, and processes to achieve the policy commitments, - c) assure competency, awareness, and training, - d) set metrics to measure performance and demonstrate success, - e) take action as needed to improve performance, - f) demonstrate conformity of the system to the requirements of this International Standard, and - g) establish and apply a process for continual improvement.

-Annex A provides informative guidance on system planning implementation, testing, maintenance, and improvement.
+Annex A provides informative guidance on system planning, implementation, testing, maintenance, and improvement.